TritonDataCenter/sdc-cloudapi/docs/index.md

 character.
 E.g. Bash requires it escaped.

 The CLI has parameters that let you filter on most things in the API, and you can combine them.
-Run `triton instances --help` or `sdc-listmachines --help` to see all the options.
+Run `triton instance list --help` or `sdc-listmachines --help` to see all the options.

 ### Example Request